hicksjduk/listeners/README.md

 When creating a Listeners object, the user has the following choices:
 * The listener type.
 * The event type.
-* Whether notification is to be synchronous or asynchronous; and if the latter, the maximum number of threads to use, and whether to use an `Executor` (thread pool), or to create threads on the fly.
+* Whether notification is to be synchronous or asynchronous; and if the latter, the maximum number of notifier threads to use for notifying each event, and whether to use a client-supplied `Executor`, or the system default thread pool, to launch notifier threads.

 A Listeners object is created by calling the `newInstance` static factory method of Listeners, passing some, all or none of the following parameters (in the order shown, where more than one is passed):
 * `notifier` - an object which when invoked for a particular listener and event notifies the event to the listener.
 If this parameter is not specified, the default is that the supplied `Listener` interface is used as the listener type.
 * `threadCount` - the maximum number of threads to use when notifying events asynchronously.
 If this is not specified, or the specified value is less than 1, notification is synchronous; otherwise it is asynchronous.
-* `executor` - an `Executor` to use when running asynchronous notification processes.
-If this is not specified, or a null value is specified, a new thread is created to run every notification processor; otherwise the processors are run using the specified executor.
+* `executor` - an `Executor` to use when running asynchronous notification threads.
+If this is not specified, or a null value is specified, the system default thread pool is used; otherwise the threads are launched using the specified executor.
 Note that it makes no sense to specify this parameter apart from the `threadCount` parameter, and so the specification of `executor` without `threadCount` is not supported; and if the specified `threadCount` is less than 1 the value of `executor` is ignored.

 ## Listeners and selectors

 Each listener that is registered with a `Listeners` object is associated with a selector, which determines, for any given event, whether the listener is interested in the event.
-The default selector, which is used if no selector or a null selector is specified, selects all events.
+If the selector returns `false` for any given event, that event is not notified to the associated listener.
+The default selector, which is used if no selector or a null selector is specified, always returns `true` and therefore selects all events.

 ## Registering and unregistering listeners